zombieCraig/DartRPG/MULTI_PLATFORM_RELEASE.md

    - Improved error reporting for macOS packaging

 4. **Cross-Platform Shell Compatibility**:
-   - Added explicit shell specification for version extraction step
+   - Added explicit shell specification for all steps in the workflow
-   - Ensures bash is used on all platforms including Windows
+   - Ensures bash is used consistently on all platforms including Windows
    - Fixes PowerShell compatibility issues with bash syntax
+   - Prevents sed command errors on Windows runners

+5. **Improved Error Handling**:
+   - Added error handling for the changelog update process
+   - Modified the update_changelog.py script to continue even when no changes are found
+   - Added fallback to a generic "Maintenance update" entry when no specific changes are found
+   - Prevents workflow failures due to missing changelog entries

 ## Troubleshooting